Tyler Webb: Minnesota Twins

 On February 8, 2023, Webb signed a minor league contract with the Minnesota Twins organization.
+Webb was released by the organization on March 24.

 Personal life

 Webb's father, Kirk, pitched in college baseball for Old Dominion University.

 Webb and his wife, Lauren, were married in December 2014.

 Prior to Webb's first promotion to the Yankees, he had never been to a major league game.